-Refer to Notes 2(i)(i), 15 and 23(a) to the audited consolidated financial statements
+Refer to Notes 2(h)(i), 15 and 23(a) to the audited consolidated financial statements

-At 31 December 2022, the Group had gross trade receivables of HK\$31,650,000 (2021: HK\$42,224,000) net of loss allowance of HK\$9,534,000 (2021: HK\$4,308,000).
+At 31 December 2023, the Group had gross trade receivables of HK\$33,021,000 (2022: HK\$31,650,000) with loss allowance of HK\$11,464,000 (2022: HK\$9,534,000).

-Loss allowance for trade receivables is based on management's estimate of the lifetime expected credit losses to be incurred, which is estimated by taking into account the credit loss experience, ageing of overdue trade receivables, customers' repayment history and financial position and an assessment of both the current and forecast general economic conditions, all of which involve a significant degree of management judgement.
+Loss allowance for trade receivables is based on management's estimate of the lifetime expected credit losses to be incurred, which is estimated by taking into account the credit loss experience, ageing of trade receivables, customers' repayment history and an assessment of both the current economic conditions and forward-looking information, all of which involve a significant degree of management judgement.

-We identified assessing the recoverability of trade receivables as a key audit matter because the assessment of recoverability of trade receivables and recognition of loss allowance are inherently subjective and require significant management judgement, which increases the risk of error or potential management bias.
+We identified assessing the impairment of trade receivables as a key audit matter because the assessment of loss allowance for trade receivables is inherently subjective and require significant management judgement, which increases the risk of error or potential management bias.
 Our audit procedures in this area included: